1991–92 Kentucky Wildcats men's basketball team

 The 1991–92 Kentucky Wildcats men's basketball team represented the University of Kentucky in NCAA competition in the 1991–92 season.
 The team was coached by Rick Pitino.

-This season's team is one of the most fondly remembered in UK's long basketball history.
 Due to major recruiting violations committed by Pitino's predecessor Eddie Sutton, the 1991–92 Wildcats were coming off a three-year postseason ban where the team was not allowed to compete in tournament play.
 (Note the NCAA did not find Sutton personally liable.)
 The violations had mainly centered on alleged cheating by 1987–89 player Eric Manuel on the ACT college entrance exam and cash payments to the guardian of another former player, Chris Mills.

 The 1991–92 season was the first year after probation when the Wildcats were allowed to compete and the only opportunity for the team's four seniors, who remained loyal to the program as opposed to transferring to teams allowed in the tournament.
 Three of these seniors were Kentucky natives.
 Together, all four would enter Kentucky basketball history as "The Unforgettables":